Mixed Strategy Constraints in Continuous Games: Formulation

 \subsection{An Alternative: Constraints on Expectation}

-There is a point of view from which chance constraints appear needlessly verbose, particularly as we develop the machinery needed to apply them to pure strategy optimization.
-Why is the constraint indicating function $\funsoftener$ necessary at all - why not define the $K$-th element of $\varconstrainttensor_{i,j,K}$ directly as $g_{i,j}(s_K)$, in the same manner we define the elements of the cost tensor $\varcosttensor$?

-This is interpretable as constraining the expectation of the feasibility, and in fact, expectation constraints are somewhat justifiable in discrete games.
+There is a point of view from which chance constraints appear needlessly verbose.
+Why not set $\rho$ to the identity and define the $K$-th element of $\varconstrainttensor_{i,j,K}$ directly as $g_{i,j}(s_K)$, in the same manner we define the elements of the cost tensor $\varcosttensor$?
+This is interpretable as constraining the expectation of the feasibility.
 They have a well-defined, intuitive meaning when the pure strategies are limited in number and static.
 Also, when using penalty methods (under a scalar penalty, perhaps a dynamic one), expectation-constrained games become ordinary tensor games with no irregular behavior, aside from that inherited from $\funcost$ and $\funconstraint$.

 However, expectation constraints have an unbounded dependence on the constraint function and also, (depending on that constraint function) on the strategies.
 As we shall see, the purpose of $\funsoftener$ is to bound this dependence.
 Otherwise, it is possible for changes in a pure strategy to cause arbitrarily large changes in feasibility.
 That is, if some pure strategy $\varstrats_{\idxplayer, \idxstrat}$ causes an extremely high feasibility, all other strategies owned by player $\idxplayer$ have no comparative effect on the feasibility.
 An arbitrarily small mixing weight (inversely small with respect to the feasibility value) can be assigned to $\varstrats_{\idxplayer, \idxstrat}$ and it is as though the constraint is not present.